Elagoht/Elagoht/README.md

 # Hi!
 I am Furkan Baytekin

-I am currently studying at education department and I want to merge my coding skills with education.
-My aim is to creating digital and modern education materials and educate people about technology.
+I study at education department and I want to integrate my coding skills to education.
+My aim is to create digital and modern education materials.
+The reason why is education in schools still looks same as 100 years ago.
+We just added smartborads.
+But this cannot be helpful to make students smart.
+So I believe we, who are programmers, should lend a helping hand to this situation.

-I am an open-source advocate.
-I publish my programs under GNU GPLv3.
-I use Linux as my primary operating system and I recommend everyone to use it.
+I am also an open source advocate.
+I use Linux as my main operating system.
+I publish educational videos about Linux and open source projects on my Youtube Channel named [Linux For Everyone](https://www.youtube.com/channel/UCIWYzLPBy2Av4sgUsRClP0g).

   **Find Me On Other Platforms**